Ceheiss/node-todo-app/README.md

 * `node src/app.js read` will display all current todos.

-* `node src/app.js update 0 "new message"` will update the first todo in the list.
+* `node src/app.js edit 0 "new message"` will update the first todo in the list.

 * `node src/app.js delete 1` will delete the second todo of the list.